 Benefits of volunteering

-A recent article in the Guardian asked the question “Is it time for doctors to prescribe volunteering?”
-The answer might be yes!
-Research conducted by the Harvard School of Public Health indicates that “people who volunteered spent 38 percent fewer nights in the hospital” than non-volunteers, and this Atlantic article cites additional findings that volunteers of all ages enjoy better health, more stamina and lower stress levels.
-With Habitat, you’ll find plenty of those satisfying moments that make volunteering such a spiritual lift.
-And swinging a hammer or mixing cement is good exercise!
+Research conducted by the Harvard School of Public Health indicates that “people who volunteered spent 38% fewer nights in the hospital” than non-volunteers, and this Atlantic article cites additional findings that volunteers of all ages enjoy better health, more stamina and lower stress levels.
+With Habitat, you’ll find plenty of those satisfying moments that make volunteering such a spiritual lift — and swinging a hammer or mixing cement is excellent exercise!

 Most people think of volunteering somewhere close to home, and there are always ample chances to help make your community a better place to live.
 But don’t forget that many organizations offer the option of traveling to make a difference.
 For Habitat, people in your community and all over the world partner with us to build or improve a place they can call home.
 So you can find local opportunities in your area to work alongside a future homeowner or make plans to travel with a group of Habitat volunteers to a different destination somewhere in the U.S. or in one of the 70 countries where we work.

 Volunteering can help you make the transition to a new field.
 Giving your time and talent in support of a nonprofit’s day-to-day work or serving on a board can lead to a new career, according to Next Avenue, a public media service for the 50-plus population.

 That kind of involvement also is a great tool for younger workers.
 Volunteer experience strengthens any resume, and LinkedIn even includes a section for highlighting your volunteer work.